Contact Seaweeds: Introduction

 The structure of the paper is as follows.
-In Section 2, we define type-A seaweed and detail the construction of an associated planar graph, called a \textit{meander}, which is helpful in computing the seaweed's index.
-In Section 3 we give the proof of Theorem 1.
-In Section 4, the reader will find algebraic technology to generate an unlimited supply of both Frobenius and contact seaweeds of arbitrarily high dimension.
+In Section~\ref{sec:seaweeds}, we define type-$A$ seaweeds and detail the construction of an associated planar graph, called a \textit{meander}, which is helpful in computing the seaweed's index.
+In Section~\ref{sec:framework}, we discuss a framework for constructing regular one-forms on type-$A$ seaweeds and explicitly compute the kernels of the associated Kirillov forms.
+In Section~\ref{sec:main}, we establish that the regular one-forms of Section~\ref{sec:framework} are, in fact, contact, thus proving the main theorem.
+In Section~\ref{sec:examples}, the reader will find algebraic technology which can be used to generate a spate of both Frobenius and contact seaweeds of arbitrarily high dimension.